Federal officials say they're investigating a tire problem on an American Airlines flight to LA

 Federal officials say they’re investigating a tire problem on an American Airlines flight to LA

-FORT WORTH, Texas (AP) — Federal officials are investigating after an American Airlines plane flying from Dallas to Los Angeles suffered a tire problem just a week after a United Airlines jetliner lost a tire during takeoff.
+FORT WORTH, Texas (AP) — Federal officials are investigating an incident in which an American Airlines plane flying from Dallas to Los Angeles suffered a tire problem, just a week after a United Airlines jetliner lost a tire during takeoff.

-The Federal Aviation Administration said Thursday that American flight 345 “blew a tire” during takeoff from Dallas-Fort Worth International Airport.
-American said, however, that the pilots got a warning of low pressure in one of the tires.
+The Federal Aviation Administration said Thursday that preliminary information indicated that American flight 345 “blew a tire” during takeoff from Dallas-Fort Worth International Airport but said later “the crew reported a flat tire.”
+American said the pilots got a warning of low pressure in one of the tires.

 The Boeing 777 landed safely and taxied to the gate under its own power, American said.

-That model of plane has 14 tires: six on each of the two main landing gear assemblies and two more under the nose landing gear.
-The FAA is also investigating an incident last week in which a United Airlines Boeing 777 lost a tire during takeoff in San Francisco and cut short a flight to Japan to land safely at Los Angeles International Airport.
+That model of plane has 14 tires to handle the pressure of takeoffs and landings: six on each of the two main landing gear assemblies and two more under the nose landing gear.
+The FAA is also investigating an incident last week in which a United Airlines Boeing 777 lost a tire during takeoff in San Francisco and cut short a flight to Japan, landing safely at Los Angeles International Airport.

 Both planes in the recent incidents are more than 20 years old.